dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

-But if you are a Mac user, then Docker Toolbox should definitely be your first choice working with Docker, because the support for Docker and other tools in Docker ecosystem on that platform is great.
+But if you are a Mac user, then Docker Toolbox should definitely be your first choice working with Docker, because the support for Docker and other tools in Docker ecosystem on that platform is superb.

 ---